Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Air Crash Investigation/README.md

     <img src="../../Images/Screenshot-calculateAerodynamicsSelected3.png" width="800">

-- Ask the following question in GitHub Copilot chat window:
+- Ask the following question in GitHub Copilot Chat:

     ```
     Can you optimize the selected code?